crisprVerse/Docker/README.md

 - ViennaRNA 2.5.1
 - RNAhybrid 2.1.2

+Convienently, all Python conda environments needed for [crisprScore](https://github.com/crisprVerse/crisprScore) are also already installed in the Docker image.

 ### Obtaining the Docker image

 The Docker image can be pulled directly from the [Docker Hub](https://hub.docker.com/r/fortin946/crisprverse) using the following command